marcin-osowski/upro/README.md

 ![UPRO over SPY3X, annualized loss](img/annualized_upro_loss.png)

-This is likely driven by the change in interest rates, for example here are
-[yields on 3-month Treasury notes](https://fred.stlouisfed.org/series/TB3MS):
+This is likely driven by the change in interest rates (as the fund needs to borrow money to achieve leverage, or engage in things like total return swaps which have the end result).
+For example here are [yields on 3-month Treasury notes](https://fred.stlouisfed.org/series/TB3MS):

 ![3 month Treasuries](img/3month_tbill.png)